 few minutes and allow your eyes to open and close until you are ready to

-This is one of the best ways, I feel, that we can be proactive with reducing the frequency and severity of our migraine attacks.
-Dr. Herbert Benson sure did millions a favor by studying TM for over 40 years and he provides us with the very basics that I consider free meditation for pain relief lessons.
+This is one of the best ways you can be proactive with reducing the frequency and severity of your migraine attacks.
+Dr. Herbert Benson sure did millions of us a favor by studying TM for over 40 years and he provides us with the very basics of learning meditation for pain relief.

 Book for Free Meditation for Pain Relief Lessons: Benson, H. M.D.
 (1975) The Relaxation Response.
 Harpers Collins Publishers: NY.
 P. 162-163 [Online], Available at: http://www.relaxationresponse.org/steps/